Our Research

 In parallel with these four biological questions, IBSP conducts a set of cross-cutting and interdisciplinary projects that enrich and extend these themes.

-- Notably, we have developed a project on “single-grain omics” (SinGraMics), in collaboration with the MSAP unit, to analyze the protein, lipid, phosphorus, and carbohydrate composition of each starch granule.
+- We have notably developed a ‘single-granule omics’ project (ANR PRC SinGraMics), in collaboration with the MSAP laboratory, to analyze the protein and carbohydrate composition of individual starch granules.

 - We also conduct metabolic engineering work in marine cyanobacteria within the framework of the ANR EPPIC project, to produce dextran-type polysaccharides under phototrophic conditions.